FNALssi/cetmodules/doc/manual/buildtool.1.rst

 .. option:: -l, --log[=<log-dir-or-filepath>], --log-file[=<log-dir-or-filepath>]

    All build output is redirected to the specified log-file, or one with a default name if no other is specified.
 Unless :option:`--quiet` is also specified, stage information will still be printed to the screen---though see :option:`--tee` below.
 Note that the short variant does not accept an argument: a log filename will be generated.
 The long forms should use ``=`` to separate the option from their argument.

+.. option:: --no-pc, --no-preset-configure

+   Do not use a predefined CMake configure preset.

+   .. seealso:: :option:`--pc`

+.. option:: --pc <preset-name>, --preset-configure <preset-name>

+   Use the named `CMake configure preset <https://cmake.org/cmake/help/v3.22/manual/cmake-presets.7.html#configure-preset>`_ instead of CMake definitions genereated from :file:`ups/product_deps`.
+Absent this option or :option:`--no-pc`, the preset ``for_UPS`` will be used if defined in :envvar:`CETPKG_SOURCE`\ /:file:`CMakePresets.json`.

 .. option:: -q, --quiet